 Each of our program options require you to complete a total of 30 credit hours.

-The thesis and directed project option require you to complete a total of 21 credit hours of graduate courses, 6 credit hours of independent study, and at a minimum of 9 credit hours of research.
+The thesis option requires you to complete a total of 21 credit hours of graduate courses and a minimum of 9 credit hours of research.

 Thesis and directed project students are required to take the following courses: STAT elective, MET 527, MET 503, ENGT 501, and TECH 646.